-- a) The subscriber's registration authority performs a revocation in the GUI.
-The request is signed with a digital signature (HCC Person or equivalent) - b) The Subject performs a revocation in the self-administration GUI.
-The request is signed with a digital signature (HCC Person or equivalent) - c) The Subject, Subscriber, or Registration Officer in a Customer Organization shall submit a request for certificate revocation to the Revocation Service by telephone.
+- a.
+The subscriber's registration authority performs a revocation via the administration GUI.
+The request is signed with a digital signature (according to 3.2.5). - b.
+The Subject performs a revocation in the self-administration GUI.
+The request is signed with a digital signature (according to 3.2.5). - c.
+The Subject, Subscriber, or Registration Officer in a Customer Organization shall submit a request for certificate revocation to the Revocation Service by telephone.
 Revocation by Customer Organization shall only be executed when a) and b) cannot be used as revocation methods.